-- 3.26 The pre-application community involvement programme for the Colebrook Court was widely promoted through the delivery of community letters on two occasions to a wide catchment around the site and transacted through a combination of a physical public exhibition in 2019 then a virtual programme in 2020/21 involving video briefings, use of a website, social media and a webinar. - 3.27 We are confident that the programme was able to gather wide-ranging comments on the key elements of the proposals both in their original form and then as they evolved in response to community and stakeholder feedback. - 3.28 All of the comments received were considered by CCRA and major revisions were made to the scheme to try and arrive at the best possible proposal for the site.
-In the latter stage of the programme, two options were presented, a process which in our experience is rarely offered by applicants.
-Where specific questions were raised and responses requested, these were provided. - 3.29 The following section summarises the key comments and feedback received and gives the response of CCRA and its design team.
+- 3.46 The pre-application community involvement programme for the Colebrook Court was widely promoted through the delivery of community letters on three occasions to a wide catchment around the site and transacted through a combination of a physical public exhibition in 2019; a virtual programme in 2020/21 involving video briefings, use of a website, social media and a webinar; and finally a webinar, use of a website and a drop-in session in 2023. - 3.47 We are confident that the programme was able to gather wide-ranging comments on the key elements of the proposals both in their original form, first revised form and then second revised form.

+- 3.48 Throughout the entire programme from its outset in 2019, all of the comments received were considered by CCRA and consistently led to major revisions to the scheme to try and arrive at the best possible proposal for the site. - 3.49 CCRA has always been keen to work with the local community to try and find a consensus on the future of a site which has been viewed by many as suitable for regeneration in principle.
+The community involvement activity undertaken has sought to arrive at a design which is the most acceptable to local residents, civic groups and elected representatives. - 3.50 The following section summarises the key comments and feedback received and gives the response of CCRA and its design team.